bfix/gnunet-docker/README.md

 # gnunet-docker
 Dockerfiles for building and running [GNUnet](https://gnunet.org/).

-There are Dockerfiles to create two GNUnet images:
+There are three Dockerfiles to create GNUnet images:

 ## "GNUnet build" image (~2.5GB)